laleth15/Grasp-Prediction-Neural-Network/README.md

 1. $python simulator.py (to view the grasp simulator via the Pybullet graphical user interface)
 2. $python trainer.py
 3. $python evaluate model.py

+# The success rate of this model is 54.0%